jdb/wordish/doc/interfaces.rst

 .. automodule:: interfaces

-Wordish makes use of five python modules from the standard library:
+*Wordish* makes use of five python modules from the standard library:

-- :mod:`shlex` offers to tokenize text,
+- :mod:`shlex` parses text,

-- :mod:`itertools` offers the :func:`takewhile` functions and others
+- :mod:`itertools` provides :func:`takewhile` functions and others
   functional tools,

-- :mod:`StringIO` adapts a character string to the interface open file.
+- :mod:`StringIO` adapts a character string to the interface of an open file.

 - :mod:`re` is the regular expression module,

-- :mod:`docutils` offers the tools to filter text in the *restructured text* format.
+- :mod:`sys`, among others, gives access to the command line arguments, and the exit status.

-- :mod:`sys`, among others, gives access to the command line arguments.
+Also, the required additional module, :mod:`docutils` offers the tools to filter text in the *restructured text* format.

 Interfaces